Shravani512/Devops-Learning/Kubernetes/Basics.md

 - Scheduler updates the pod details → “run this Pod on worker-node-1”
 - Now kubelet on that worker node takes over
 - kubelet pulls the image, creates the container, and starts it inside the Pod
+- Now whatever application is already packaged inside the Docker image will automatically run, because the image contains the app code, its libraries, runtime, and the startup command.